 BA (Hons) (Temple), MA (California State), MA PhD (California)

-Dr Kathryn (Kate) Henne is an ARC DECRA Fellow in the School of Regulation and Global Governance (RegNet).
+Associate Professor Kathryn (Kate) Henne is an ARC DECRA Fellow in the School of Regulation and Global Governance (RegNet).
 She earned her MA and PhD (with a specialisation in Anthropologies of Medicine, Science and Technology) from the School of Social Ecology at the University of California, Irvine, and a second MA from the College of Health and Human Services at the California State University, Long Beach.

-Her DECRA research explores the rise of traumatic brain injury as a health concern, focusing on shifting scientific and public health discourses frame of the condition and its treatment.
-It considers how inequality mediates regulatory strategies targeting traumatic brain injury among sport participants, military personnel, and survivors of interpersonal violence in Australia, Canada, and the United States (including U.S. Pacific Island territories).
+Her DECRA research explores the rise of traumatic brain injury as a health concern, focusing on how shifting scientific and public health discourses frame of the condition and its treatment.
+It considers how inequality mediates regulatory strategies targeting traumatic brain injury among sport participants, military personnel, and survivors of intimate partner violence in Australia, Canada, and the United States (including U.S. Pacific Island territories).
 The aim is to illuminate how science and regulation interact across contexts, as well as how they reflect shifting understandings of brain health, the mind and body, and (injured) human agency.